enghausen/docker-compose-ebot/README.md

 * Cleanup in Docker files and updated to latest supported software versions.
 I also added some more software for Acme.sh and Docker.
 * Cleanup and streamline in the entrypoint.sh files.
 This include identical SED commands in both files.
 * Added `character-set-server=utf8` and `--collation-server=utf8_unicode_ci` and a custom my.cnf file to make sure the usage of UTF8 for the MYSQL.
-* Removed some php bugs and some files not getting updated correct.
+* Removed some php bugs and some files not getting updated correctly.
 * Support for custom maps for both ebot and ebotweb.
 * Support for alot more customization in the ebot and ebotweb config files.
 * Running the websocket_server.js (ebot) with forever to increase stability